The Infrastructure of Trust¶

 Entity Configuration Signature

-All the signature-check operations regarding the Entity Configurations, Entity Statements and Trust Marks, are carried out with the Federation public keys.
+All the signature-check operations regarding the Entity Configurations, Subordinate Statements and Trust Marks, are carried out with the Federation public keys.
 For the supported algorithms refer to Section Cryptografic Algorithm.

 Entity Configurations Common Parameters¶